ewbarnard/NexmoInsight/Proposals/Scale.md

 ## Call for Papers

-I generally turn magazine articles into conference talks (and not the other way around).
-This one is suitable as both a regular talk and a hands-on workshop.
+I generally turn my magazine articles into conference talks (and not the other way around).
+This proposed tutorial is suitable as both a regular talk and a hands-on workshop.
 In the workshop (3 hours) we can take on both validate (Number Insights API) and verify (Verify API and workflow) phone numbers.